-In Hip Hip and rap genres, the lyrics are the life of the song, it should be clear to listen, otherwise, you will ruin it.
+In Hip Hip and rap genres, the lyrics are the life of the song, it should be clear to listen to, otherwise, you will ruin it.

-So, how do you mix vocals so that it comes on the front of other instruments?
+So, how do you mix vocals so that it comes in front of other instruments?

 Here are the tips for a good front vocal mix.

 - Pan other instruments and give them space on the L-R map.